ngenworks/process.ngenworks.com/docs/source/ongoing_maintenance.rst

 Site maintenance is usually less intensive and can be dealt with once the client compiles a list of things that require attention.
 Sometimes a maintenance agreement is implemented.

-Lead the client to the `nGen maintenance form <http://www.qcatpro.com/#requestb>`_.
-Once a maintenance request is received, Lori sends the information to the team for estimating.
+Lead the client to the `QCat maintenance form <http://www.qcatpro.com/#requestb>`_.
+Once a maintenance request is received, we send the information to the team for estimating.
 After the estimate is approved, the work is scheduled with the team (designer or developer).
-Lori invoices for the work once completed.
+Requests estimated under $500 will be invoiced once the work is completed.
+Requests estimated over $500 will require a deposit payment before the work begins, with final payment due upon completion.

 ---------------
 App Maintenance